AdVerdu/map-net/README.md

 # MapNet

 This code follows the path of Tao for the non-action.
-This code that does nothing, thus nothing couples with it (However, it's really able to do things).
+This code does nothing, thus nothing couples with it (However, it's really able to do things).

 This lib offers an extensible API for dynamic chained computations defined as a YAML string graph.